Open a Facility Based Child Care business

 Do you need to register your business?

-Yes.
-All businesses operating in Calgary are required to register their business with The City and get approval for their business’ location.
+We encourage all businesses operating in Calgary to register their business with The City of Calgary.

 Do you need a business licence?

 A child-care business that operates from an approved commercial facility does not require a City of Calgary licence.
 These businesses are governed by the province of Alberta.
 Please contact Calgary Family & Child Services for more details on the provincial licence requirements.

 NOTE: If you are providing child care for 6 children or less from your home, under the age of 13, please refer to the Home-Based Child Care page for licence details.

 If you don’t know if your business requires a business licence, contact the Planning Services Centre for assistance.